neo-garaix/lizmap-web-client/tests/README.md

 *First add testing data as explained above.*

 The `end2end` directory contains some end-to-end tests made for Cypress and Playwright.
-Go in `end2end` directory and execute `npm install` to install Cypress and Playwright (only the first time).
+Be sure to have executed `npm install` in the `root project directory` to install Cypress and Playwright.

+Then you can go in the `end2end` directory.

 ### Cypress